 Most successful trainers in Melbourne Cup history

-It is no surprise to see the immortal Bart Cummings stands alone at the top of the most wins by a trainer in the Melbourne Cup.
+It is no surprise to see the immortal Bart Cummings, known as the stands alone at the top of the most wins by a trainer in the Melbourne Cup.

-Two other trainers are locked on five cup wins apiece, but it is hard to ever see Bart’s record ever being matched.
+Two other trainers are locked on five cup wins apiece, but it is hard to ever see Bart’s record ever being matched, with his place in Melbourne Cup history assured forever.

 Most successful jockeys in Melbourne Cup history